+Isle of Anglesey Volunteering Policy

+1. Scope

-Isle of Anglesey County Council Volunteering Policy 1.
-Scope This is Isle of Anglesey County Council Volunteering Policy, the policy underpins principles in within the partnership agreement that Isle of Anglesey County Council and Medrwn Môn in relation to volunteering.
-It provides a framework within which the development of shared aims, objectives, mutual respect and understanding will assist the ability of public and third sector partners to improve the quality of life for the people of Anglesey.
-2. Policy Statement The Council recognises the valuable contribution that volunteers can make to the organisation.
+This policy underpins one of the core principles in the Compact agreement between the Isle of Anglesey County Council and Medrwn Môn in relation to volunteering for the local authority.

+2. Policy Statement

+The Council recognises the valuable contribution that volunteers can make to the organisation.
 Volunteers bring with them a diversity of experience, backgrounds, skills, ages and outlooks, which can provide added value to the services delivered.
-This policy will: - Let volunteers know how we will ensure fairness and consistency - Offer security in terms of knowing how they will be treated - Help staff and volunteers understand each other's roles In addition, this policy sets out the broad principles for working with volunteers within the Council in a fair and equitable manner.
+This policy will:

+- Let volunteers know how we will ensure fairness and consistency - · Offer security in terms of knowing how they will be treated - Help staff and volunteers understand each other's roles

+In addition, this policy sets out the broad principles for working with volunteers within the Council in a fair and equitable manner.
 Its aim is to ensure that the benefits of volunteering are maximised for both the volunteers and the Council.
 It is of relevance to all within the Council including volunteers, staff and elected members.

+3. Definition

-This policy is endorsed by the Council as part of the partnership agreement and will be reviewed by the Voluntary Sector Liaison Committee on an annual basis as part of its remit to implement the principles in the Compact agreement.
-3. Definition Volunteering is an important expression of citizenship as well as an important component of democracy.
+Volunteering is an important expression of citizenship as well as an important component of democracy.
 Volunteers are people who, unpaid and of their own free will, contribute their time, energy and skills to benefit the Community.
 Volunteering may be for a limited time (for example, to assist in the completion of a particular project or event), or it may be on an on-going basis (for example, to assist in the day to day delivery of a particular service).

 The Council recognises its responsibility to arrange its volunteering efficiently and sensitively so that the valuable gift of the volunteer's time is best used to the mutual advantage of all concerned.

-Some examples of ways in which volunteers contribute to the work of the Council are given below: - Sport and the support of sport - Transport schemes - Countryside management schemes • Advocacy (Social Services) The Council is committed to involving volunteers in appropriate positions and in ways which are encouraging, supportive and which develop volunteering.
+Some examples of ways in which volunteers contribute to the work of the Council are given below:

+- Sport and the support of sport

+- Transport schemes

+- Countryside management schemes

+- Advocacy (Social Services)

+The Council is committed to involving volunteers in appropriate positions and in ways which are encouraging, supportive and which develop volunteering.

 4. Why Have a Policy?

-A written policy gives formal recognition to the importance of volunteers and ensures that the following objectives are met: - Volunteers are involved in appropriate activities through a suitable selection procedure which includes references and, as required, Disclosure and Barring Service (DBS) checks - Volunteers are welcomed, feel valued and receive a relevant induction from the service in question - Volunteers' contributions are maximised by providing appropriate training and support - More people are encouraged to become involved as volunteers - More volunteers remain involved This policy will help all staff involved in recruiting and managing volunteers to adhere to good practice and support volunteers in a planned and managed way.
+A written policy gives formal recognition to the importance of volunteers and ensures that the following objectives are met:

+- Volunteers are involved in appropriate activities through a suitable selection procedure which includes references and, as required, Disclosure and Barring Service (DBS) checks - Volunteers are welcomed, feel valued and receive a relevant induction from the service in question - Volunteers' contributions are maximised by providing appropriate training and support - More people are encouraged to become involved as volunteers - More volunteers remain involved

+This policy will help all staff involved in recruiting and managing volunteers to adhere to good practice and support volunteers in a planned and managed way.

 Each school will have their own Volunteer policy.